Kiwiengr/Arduino-Font-Pal-Project/README.md

 # Arduino Font-Pal README file
 Copyright (c) 2024 Alastair Roxburgh

 (Abstract: Font-Pal recreates the functionality of an original 68HC11 stack-frame assembly language program named SCREENS, devised in 1997 by Alastair Roxburgh & Sunil Rawal for the EOS series of TheaterMaster digital home theater audio processors.
-Written in Arduino C++, Font-Pal uses Strings, chars and arrays of struct to create a custom font manager for 2x20 LCDs based on the Hitachi HD44780 chip.)
+Written in Arduino C++, Font-Pal uses Strings, chars and arrays of struct to create a custom font manager for 16x2, 20x2, and 20x4 LCDs based on the Hitachi HD44780 chip.)

 Note: